gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 meaning that an error has been happening during VALIDATION of SCTP Endpoints.

-After sending PVALID , the Client will wait for the Server to reply with the PVALID confirmation.
-The Client will compare the Protection Engine received from the Server, if the value is the same it will clear the T-valid timer and move into ESTABLISHED state.
+After sending PVALID , the initiator will wait for the responder to reply with the PVALID confirmation.
+The initiator will compare the Protection Engine received from the responder, if the value is the same it will clear the T-valid timer and move into ESTABLISHED state.
 If the chosen Protection Engines don't match, it will generate an ERROR chunk and an ABORT chunk.
 ERROR CAUSE will indicate EVALIDATE meaning that an error has been happening during VALIDATION of SCTP Endpoints.

-If T-valid timer expires either at Client or Server, it will generate an ERROR chunk and an ABORT chunk.
+If T-valid timer expires either at initiator or responder, it will generate an ERROR chunk and an ABORT chunk.
 The ERROR handling follows what specified in {{etmout}}.